 E. Half Streets.
 Half streets shall be prohibited, except where essential to the reasonable development of the subdivision in conformity with the other requirements of this Ordinance; and except where the City Council finds it practical to require dedication of the other half when adjoining property is subdivided.
 In such cases, the developer shall provide an escrow in an amount determined necessary to construct the full street.
 Wherever there is a half street adjacent to a tract to be subdivided, the other half of the street shall be platted within the tract prior to the granting of access.

 F. Private Streets.
-Except as may be allowed through planned unit development, private streets shall not be approved nor shall public improvements be approved for any private streets.
+Private streets intended to service non-residential and multi-unit developments may be allowed within the Urban Service Area subject to City Council approval and in accordance with the following standards:

+Private streets shall only be allowed in compliance with the City’s Comprehensive Plan and only for such roads which have no public interest for traffic circulation.

+The number and location of private streets may be controlled and limited by the City Council in the interests of public safety and efficient traffic flow.

+Private streets are the responsibility of the applicant to construct according to the design standards listed in this Section.

+The city shall not maintain private roads or roadway signs.
+The applicant shall ensure in writing the maintenance and repair of all private streets and associated signage by a homeowner’s association or some other similar entity approved by the City.

+Utilities under private streets

+Where publicly-owned utilities are located under a private street, the City shall be responsible for any street repairs necessitated by repairs or maintenance of the public utility.
+Conversely, if full replacement of the public utility is required, the entity responsible for maintenance and ownership of the private street shall be solely responsible for the related street replacement.

+Privately-owned utilities under private streets shall be owned and maintained by the entity responsible for ownership of the street.
+Any street repairs necessitated by the maintenance of the privately owned utility shall not be the responsibility of the city.

+The applicant for any subdivision including private streets shall notify future property owners through deed restrictions and/or covenants which streets in a development are private streets.

+The city will not accept the dedication of any private street until it is brought into conformance with City public street standards at the expense of property owners.

 G. Reserve Strips.
 Reserve strips controlling access to streets shall be prohibited except under conditions approved by the City Council.

 H. Re-subdivision of Large Lots and Parcels.
 When a tract is subdivided into larger than normal building lots or parcels, such lots or parcels shall be so arranged as to permit the logical location and openings of future streets and appropriate re-subdivision, with provision for adequate utility connections for such re-subdivision.